jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 Capital losses amount: herd scheme
 (9B) For the purposes of this section, a company incurs a capital loss if it incurs a loss that is attributable to the difference between the consideration for disposal or acquisition of livestock and the value of that livestock under section EC 4C.
-Capital losses amount: company existing before 1 April 1988 (10) In the case of a company that existed before 1 April 1988, the capital losses amount cannot be more than the total of — (a) the amount of the capital gains item in the formula in subsection (1) to the extent derived after 31 March 1988; and (b) the amount of the capital property distributed item, minus the amount of the cost item, in the formula.
+Capital losses amount: company existing before 1 April 1988 (10) In the case of a company that existed before 1 April 1988, the capital losses amount cannot be more than the total of— (a) the amount of the capital gains item in the formula in subsection (1) to the extent derived after 31 March 1988; and (b) the amount of the capital property distributed item, minus the amount of the cost item, in the formula.
 Associated persons transactions